lart-bangor/research-assistant/docs/source/users/exporting-data.rst

 To find your data in order to verify that the data has been backed up correctly, firstly, follow the file path that your ZIP Archive file is located in.

-In order to follow the file path, you must show hidden items in the :guilabel:`view` section in your **File Explorer**.
+In order to follow the file path, you must show hidden items in the :guilabel:`view` section in your File Explorer.

 .. figure:: figures/exporting_data_hidden_items.png
       :name: exporting_data_hidden_items